esthy07/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 13-print_float prints a number with to decimal places, followed by a new line.
-The number will be stored in the environment variable NUM
+File 100-decimal_to_hexadecimal converts a number from base 10 to base 16